 1. Ginseng protects the venous endothelium

 Several panaxosides have been found to protect and treat venous endothelium ( He2007peg , Kwok2010gpp , Cho2013gri ), prevent their oxidative damage, reduce adhesion of leukocytes to venous endothelium, act antithrombotically and normalize the expression of proteins associated with vascular damage and thrombosis ( Sun2006epn , Chen2008enr , Park2013cai ) .
-Experimentally, ginsenoside Rg1 has been shown to block the effect of TNF-α inflammatory factor in the affected endothelium and increase the decreased NO synthase 3 ( Ma2006pae ) expression , the product of which is nitric oxide (NO) , a signal for healing processes in the endothelium.
+Experimentally, ginsenoside Rg1 has been shown to block the effect of inflammatory TNF-α in the affected endothelium and to increase the decreased NO synthase 3 ( Ma2006pae ) expression , the product of which is nitric oxide (NO) , a signal for healing processes in the endothelium.

 2. Ginseng works against inflammation and pain

-The anti-inflammatory effect seems to be one of the main effects of other venopharmacs, such as tribenoside / Glyvanol. ( Ruegg1974tai ) This is just the effect of ginseng.
+The anti-inflammatory effect appears to be one of the main effects of other venopharmacs, such as tribenoside / Glyvanol. ( Ruegg1974tai ) This is just the effect of ginseng.
 Among its content substances are several, with the effect of chronic inflammation and pain .